sbb-design-systems/sbb-angular/projects/sbb-esta/angular-business/getting-started.md

 # Getting Started

-Basic steps to integrate the ACL library into your own project.
+Basic steps to integrate the sbb-angular library into your own project.

 ## Step 0: Prerequisites